polipones/pod-hugo-main-website/content/services/pod-o-gym/index.en.md

 ##### What can you do with the Boulder Creator app?

 - Browse, climb, check off, and rate the classification of boulders already climbed by other climbers
-- Create your own boulders -> publish them and make training more enjoyable for others by giving them the opportunity to climb your ideas
+- Create and publish your own boulders so that other climbers can try them

 ##### Creating boulders